Environmental Geology (GEOL 1010)

 Environmental geology is the use of geologic knowledge for the benefit of human welfare.
 It focuses on how to live wisely on the earth, a challenge given the complex and dynamic system that makes up the earth.

-The image to the right is of part of Longyearbyen, a Norwegian settlement of a few thousand people on the Arctic island of Spitsbergen up in the extreme North Atlantic, a place I have been fortunate enough to visit often.
+The image above/right is of part of Longyearbyen, a Norwegian settlement of a few thousand people on the Arctic island of Spitsbergen up in the extreme North Atlantic, a place I have been fortunate enough to visit often.
 The white patch up the valley is a small glacier.
 Several things may strike you as different about the construction here.
 Note how the pipes all run above ground.
 This is because there is permafrost here, where a deeper layer of the ground stays permanently frozen, but the upper layer thaws out in the summer.
 This upper layer is quite mobile and moves around a good bit, and that is why the pipes are above ground.
 Put them in the ground and the shifting ground will break them in no time.
 Permafrost prevents unique engineering challenges.
 Note also how the road is on a built up pad of gravel.
 The houses are built up off the ground to thermally insulate them from the ground so that they do not melt and destabalize the underlying permafrost.
 This is one small example of where it is necessary to understand how the earth behaves, specifically how permafrost behaves, in order to wisely live in this area.
 Longyear is a good example of where the knowledge of the environmental geology is needed and used.

 This web site is in a state of perpetual reconstruction.
 It is intended for use by students in Environmental Geology (GEOL 1010) course taught at the University of Nebraska at Omaha.
 Others are welcome to peruse and comment.